 So, I decided to start a new interview series here on the blog where I find amazing people and pick their brain about all these things.
-Today, we’re hearing from Jess from An April Idea – a gorgeous line of stationery and paper goods that caught my eye immediately when I was browsing Etsy one day.
+Today, we’re hearing from Jess from An April Idea (This site/resource is no longer available) – a gorgeous line of stationery and paper goods that caught my eye immediately when I was browsing Etsy one day.

 Can you take us on the journey of your creative career path so far?